Donna Neuwirth

 Executive Director

 As co-founder and executive director of Wormfarm, Donna has developed numerous public art projects at the intersection of culture and agriculture including the Reedikulus Puppet Festival, The Re-enchantment of Agriculture, and Fermentation Fest: A Live Culture Convergence.
 She has served as artistic/project director of the Farm/Art DTour since its inception in 2011.
 The DTour has become a model for rural creative placemaking under her leadership, featured in the NYT and PBS Newshour.
-She completed the National Arts Strategies Chief Executive Program in 2015 and serves on the board of the Sauk County Development Corporation.
-She has a BFA from the School of the Art Institute of Chicago.
+She serves on the board of the Sauk County Development Corporation and has a BFA from the School of the Art Institute of Chicago.

 Jay Salinas